jina-ai/docs/chapters/101/index.md

 Jina is a happy family.
 You can feel the harmony when you use Jina.

 You can design at the micro-level and scale up to the macro-level.
-YAMLs becomes algorithms, threads become processes, Pods become Flows.
+YAML becomes algorithms, Pods become Flows.
 The patterns and logic always remain the same.
 This is the beauty of Jina.

 Now, continue to [Jina 102](https://docs.jina.ai/chapters/102/index.html) to learn how these components work together!